JacekSklod/archiver-fltk/README.md

-# Rust Fltk GUI to 7z
+# Rust Fltk GUI for 7z

 The reason for this project is to provide another GUI for 7z.